mspnp/aks-baseline/03-networking.md

 ### Resources

 - Regional Azure Firewall in each Hub Virtual Network
-- Two Network Spoke for the Cluster
+- One Network Spoke per Cluster
-- Network Peering from the Spokes to their corresponding regional Hubs
+- Network Peering from the Spokes to their corresponding regional Hub
 - Force Tunnel UDR for Cluster Subnets to their Hubs
 - Network Security Groups for all subnets that support them